tylerho5/spotify-listening-history-analyzer/README.md

 - **spotify-history.csv** - Output CSV file that `DataGrabber.py` produces, containing the cleaned, filtered, and aggregated listening history for the specified year.
 This file is genereated at runtime and is not included in the repo.

 - **demo.ipynb** - Jupyter Notebook demonstrating usage of `HistoryAnalyzer.py`.
 SHows how to instantiate the class and call various methods.

+## Future Development
+- Integrate usage of the Spotify Web API to obtain more song metadata, allowing for further music habit analysis
+- React.js frontend to make a cleaner interface than Jupyter Notebook